AntonFagerberg/Dlerss/README.md

 # Dlerss - File downloader from RSS
+Note that this is a work in progress so the build is currently not working properly.

 This project is inspired by RSSDler (https://code.google.com/p/rssdler/) but it does not have nearly as many features.
 The only thing supported is downloading files linked in RSS (XML) feeds which matches some regular expression.